ethanvanderwiel/JWConsumerHealth/README.md

 ### Setting up Postgres for your new project

 Each team has their own Postgres server for their services to use.
-The beginning of the hostname will be needed. ie for `postgres-pupper0-<dc>.<env>.banno-internal.com` it would be `postgres-pupper`
+The beginning of the hostname will be needed. ie for `postgres-aviato0-<dc>.<env>.banno-internal.com` it would be `postgres-aviato`

 1. Follow the [Postgres dynamic credentials docs](https://github.com/Banno/environments/blob/master/docs/dynamic-postgres-creds.md) in the environments repo.
 1. Uncomment the Postgres creds addition to the config.
 The `updateConfigWithVaultSecrets` function in the `Main` object should look like: